-10.4.53.
+- 10.4.60.
 Development in the wider area that could result in similar impacts, and act in combination with the proposals to result in a cumulative significant impact on protected sites, species or habitats is extremely limited.
-A new school has been consented at Salop Road on the eastern side of Welshpool; the main ecological issues were construction phase impacts on the Montgomeryshire Canal SAC and SSSI (which it was accepted by nature conservation stakeholders could be readily controlled through measures identified in a CEMP), and legislative compliance with regard to breeding birds and dormouse during construction.

-- 10.4.54.
-Other local projects include small-scale residential developments (typically of less than 30 units), domestic extensions and changes of use, and agricultural diversification / change of use projects. - 10.4.55.
+A new school has been consented at Salop Road on the eastern side of Welshpool; the main ecological issues were construction phase impacts on the Montgomeryshire Canal SAC and SSSI (which it was accepted by nature conservation stakeholders could be readily controlled through measures identified in a CEMP), and legislative compliance with regard to breeding birds and dormouse during construction. - 10.4.61.
+Other local projects include small-scale residential developments (typically of less than 30 units), domestic extensions and changes of use, and agricultural diversification / change of use projects. - 10.4.62.
 Impacts on designated sites have not been an issue for these developments.
 Impacts on protected species and habitats typically refer to legislative compliance, with solutions identified on a project-by-project basis.
-It follows that it is very unlikely that a significant in combination impact on any ecological feature will occur.